 Baby growth chart / Indian Baby height (CM) chart and weight (KG) chart : 0 to 60 Months - The major concern for parents in the early stages of baby life is always been growth in terms of height and weight.
 Also may want to know whether their baby is growing normally or not.
 Though each baby is different, grow and develop at their own phase, they follow similar growth pattern based on their size and gender.

-Growth charts help you to track your baby’s growth and assures you that your baby is growing normally in a healthy way.
+Growth charts help you to track your baby's growth and assures you that your baby is growing normally in a healthy way.
 Baby Girls and boys follow different growth patterns as the boys' growth rates are higher than girls.
-In this post, let us get to know more details about baby’s growth from birth to five years!
+In this post, let us get to know more details about the baby's growth from birth to five years!

 What is the growth chart?